Skip to main page content

 - Does UT Law offer specialized LL.M. degrees?

-- We offer a single LL.M. degree with five possible concentrations of study.
+- We offer a single LL.M. degree with six possible concentrations of study.
 See Degree Concentrations.

 - Who is eligible for each concentration?